bschnei/arch_a64/README.md

 These scripts are used to maintain a few [Arch Linux](https://archlinux.org/) packages built for the [ARMv8-A instruction set](https://en.wikipedia.org/wiki/ARMv8-A).

 ## ARM Instruction Sets
 ARMv8-A is the first version of the ARM architecture to support 64-bit instructions.
 There have been multiple extensions of the v8 instruction set.
 These are indicated by a minor version number (ARMv8.1-A, ARMv8.2-A, etc.).
 For example, the [Raspberry Pi 4](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/) uses the [Cortex-A72](https://en.wikipedia.org/wiki/ARM_Cortex-A72) which uses the ARMv8-A instruction set, while the [Raspberry Pi 5](https://www.raspberrypi.com/products/raspberry-pi-5/) uses the [Cortex-A76](https://en.wikipedia.org/wiki/ARM_Cortex-A76) which includes ARMv8.2-A extensions.

 This [table](https://en.wikipedia.org/wiki/Template:Application_ARM-based_chips) is a helpful reference for understanding which products and CPUs use which version.
-But be aware that a CPU advertised as being a certain model may have different features depending on the date it was manufactured and/or its purpose in the final product. `lscpu` can provide helpful information for determining exactly what features/flags are supported by--as well as what _issues_ might affect--a specific CPU.
+But be aware that a CPU advertised as being a certain model may have different features depending on the date it was manufactured and/or its purpose in the final product. `lscpu` can provide helpful information for determining exactly what features/flags are supported by---as well as what _issues_ might affect---a specific CPU.
 Sample output for a Cortex-A53 (ARMv8-A):

 ```
 Architecture:                aarch64